ESSS/jobs_done10/README.md

 ## Server ##

-jobs done includes a `flask` end point in `jobs_done10.server` which can be deployed using [Docker](https://www.docker.com/).
+jobs done includes a `flask` server in `jobs_done10.server` which can be deployed using [Docker](https://www.docker.com/).

+It provides two end-points for `PUSH` and `GET`:

+* `/stash`: tailored to receive the push event from BitBucket Server (formerly known as Stash).
-This end point is tailored to receive the push event from a Webhook of a BitBucket Server instance.
-A post without any json data will return the installed version, useful to check the installed version and that the end point is correct.
+* `/github`: tailored to receive the push event from GitHub.

+A `GET` to either ends points will return the JobsDone version, useful to check the installed version and that the end-point is correct.

+Posting to `/` is the same as posting to `/stash` for backwards compatibility (might be removed in the future).

 ### Configuration ###